 It's time to unlearn that immigrants are a burden.
 Scripture, our own experiences, and truths about the economy and our communities teach us immigrants are a blessing.

-While the church watches millennials walk out the front door, it seems that immigrants are walking in the back door, largely unnoticed.
-It’s time to change the conversation in congregations: the church is growing, because God has brought the vibrant faith of immigrant Christians to our churches.
+While the Church watches many American adults walk out the front door, it seems that immigrants are walking in the back door, largely unnoticed.
+It’s time to change the conversation in congregations: the Church is growing - the Christian Reformed Church included - because God has brought the vibrant faith of immigrant Christians to our faith communities.

 Up to 70 percent of U.S. farm workers are undocumented immigrants.
-70 percent of our pie ingredients, 70 percent of our pizza toppings, even 70 percent of our communion elements are all available thanks to undocumented immigrant workers.
-They and their employers would be happy to work within the law, but the broken immigration system makes that mostly impossible.
+As we learned during the 2020 Covid19 pandemic, these workers are essential to keeping Americans fed and alive.
+They and their employers would be happy to work within the law, but limited numbers of visas and our broken immigration system make that mostly impossible.

 Immigrants, whether they are documented or undocumented, are major contributors to the economic well-being of major safety net programs.
 They are pumping more money into the system and taking fewer benefits out.
 When it comes to Medicare, for example, immigrants are contributing $62 more per person than a U.S.-born person, and they claim $172 less in benefits.
 Specific to refugees, studies show that over first 20 years in the U.S., the average adult refugee ends up paying more in taxes than they receive in government benefits.

 Immigrants are less likely to commit crimes than people who were born in the U.S. Neighborhoods with a high number of immigrant families have lower crime rates, and immigration status alone often means decreased crime rates in a neighborhood.

 Many DACA recipients have bought their first homes, most have purchased their first car since getting DACA.
 Fortune 500 companies—including Walmart, Apple, General Motors, Amazon, JPMorgan Chase, Home Depot, and Wells Fargo, among others—have hired DACA recipients.
 Ending DACA, without a legislative replacement, like the Dream Act, would cost our country $460.3 billion in the next decade.

 “Do not forget to show hospitality to strangers, for by so doing some people have shown hospitality to angels without knowing it.” -- Hebrews 13:2